riboviz/riboviz/docs/user/prep-riboviz-operation.md

   - `<SAMPLE_ID>.fastq`: Files with demultiplexed reads, where `<SAMPLE_ID>` is a value in the `SampleID` column of the sample sheet.
 There will be one file per sample.
   - `Unassigned.fastq`: A FASTQ file with the reads that did not match any `TagRead` (barcode) in the sample sheet.

+This directory provides easy access to the temporary, or intermediate, files created and used in the workflow which can also be used for troubleshooting.
+By default, files in this temporary directory are **symbolic links** to files in the [Nextflow work/ directory](#nextflow-work-directory).
+This means that if the Nextflow `work/` directory is deleted, then the temporary files will no longer be accessible.

-By default, files in the temporary directory are symbolic links to files in the [Nextflow work/ directory](#nextflow-work-directory).
-To request Nextflow copy the index files into this directory set the `publish_index_tmp` parameter to `TRUE` in the workflow configuration file or provide the parameter `publish_index_tmp` when running the workflow using Nextflow.
+To request that Nextflow copy temporary files into the `dir_tmp` directory, set the `publish_index_tmp` parameter to `TRUE` in the workflow configuration file or provide the parameter `--publish_index_tmp` when running the workflow using Nextflow.
+Please note, however, that, as this creates copies of both the index files and temporary files (which can take up many gigabytes of space), setting `publish_index_tmp` is **not recommended** in general.

 ---